 - Prepare a plan for QA testing in all the environments as it will be crucial to get basic errors out before customer points.

 - Thorough testing, testing, and testing for each object and fields.

 But with benefits we also have risks:

 Salesforce org migration is the primary aspect of establishing a robust IT setup for your business to progress.
 When we move from one Org to another, it is vital that data flow happens seamlessly and without any hiccups.
 It is the responsibility of your Salesforce partner to see that everything remains intact during Salesforce org migration, and they must ensure that there are no duplicate records created during the migration.
 If your business is going through Org Migration and finding it difficult, do contact us.
 We are here to help you in analyzing and providing the optimal solution.

 Solunus, a North-American based Salesforce Partner, prepares businesses for their next-generation customers.
 Established in 2014, we simplify Salesforce for you to build more meaningful customer relationships.
 We partner for a win-win arrangement with clear ROI that the client realizes by the end of the engagement.
 Our 350+ years of cumulative industry exposure and Salesforce experience underpin our position as the right Salesforce partner.
 We are a team of Salesforce Certified Professionals, CRM Architects, and certified Agile Scrum Masters with a passion for making a difference.

 About the Author:

-Working as a Technical Architect for Solunus Inc., Dilip Singh is very keen at developing Solunus’ technical expertise.
+Working as a Director Solutions for Solunus Inc., Dilip Singh is very keen at developing Solunus’ technical expertise.
 With over 11 years of experience, Dilip is skilled at migrating from legacy systems (like Siebel, SharePoint) to Salesforce.
 He has hands-on experience in integrating Salesforce with SAP, Siebel, and on premise systems.